arsentag/Superstore-Data-Project/README.md

 - Regression: Random Forest Regressor explained 46% of the variance in sales predictions.
 - Classification: Random Forest Classifier achieved an F1 Score of 0.59 for profitability classification.
 - Clustering: K-Means identified three distinct clusters based on sales and profit characteristics.

+## Future Work
+- Expand clustering analysis with hierarchical clustering for more granular segmentation.
+- Integrate advanced regression models (e.g., XGBoost) to improve sales prediction accuracy.

+## License
+This project is licensed under the MIT License.